 - An allergy isn’t always the cause of these symptoms.

 Milk protein intolerance could be another possible cause of your baby’s digestive symptoms, including bloody stools and irritability.

 Milk intolerance isn’t the same as milk allergy, because it doesn’t involve the immune system.
 But milk intolerance and milk allergy are often confused, since both are sensitivities to milk protein, and both share similar symptoms.
 (Learn more about milk intolerance here.)

 Doctors typically recommend reintroducing milk to babies with a delayed allergy to milk or milk intolerance at some point.
 So, if you’ve already removed cow’s milk from your or your baby’s diet, talk to your pediatrician or allergist about when to reintroduce it.

-Landmark clinical studies have shown that introducing babies to cow’s milk early and often can help reduce their risk of developing a cow’s milk allergy later in life.
+Landmark clinical studies have shown that introducing babies to cow’s milk early and often can help.
 Find out more about early introduction of cow’s milk, as well as peanut and egg, here.

 What To Look For When Choosing An Early Allergen Introduction Solution